 We now have more efficient and environmentally friendly options, and LED light bulbs are here to stay.
 With affordable and advanced technologies like smart bulbs, there is a wide range of options available in the market.

 The selection of light bulbs plays an essential role in setting the mood of a space.
 When replacing the light bulb in your lamp, apart from considering advanced technology options, two basic factors to consider are brightness and temperature.

-The keyword here is lumens.
-This is the standard measure of brightness for a LED bulb.
-The more lumens, the brighter the bulb will be.
-Despite using very low wattages, LEDs are able to emit the same brightness as traditional light sources.
-We used to look for wattage when buying new light bulbs, but wattage only measures energy use.
-With traditional incandescent bulbs, more wattage meant a brighter light.
-With the LED Light more wattage does not actually mean more light.
-That is why LED lighting is measured in Lumens (Lm).
+When choosing the brightness of a LED bulb, the keyword to focus on is lumens.
+Lumens are the standard measure of brightness for LED bulbs.
+The higher the number of lumens, the brighter the bulb will be.
+Unlike traditional light sources, LEDs can emit the same brightness while using lower wattages.
+In the past, we used to rely on wattage to determine the brightness of light bulbs, but wattage only measures energy use.
+In the case of LED lights, higher wattage does not necessarily mean more light.
+That's why LED lighting is measured in lumens (Lm).

-NOTE: the colors of this graphic don't reflect the actual color of the light.
+Note: The colors of this graphic do not accurately represent the actual color of the light.

-If you have any additional questions, please feel free to send us a message.
-We will be happy to help!
+If you have any further questions, please don't hesitate to send us a message.
+We are here to assist you!